Towards White Box Deep Learning: Acknowledgments

 A pixel-wise function is not enough to classify pixel as ON or OFF - the semantics of our MVD require a pixel to exist in a sufficiently bright region to be considered as ON.
 Therefore the next layer will consist of a \textbf{single} convolutional semantic feature $\sfeat$: \begin{itemize} \item $f$ - 2D kernel of shape $(2, 1, 5, 5)$ (concatenation of $(g^0, g^1)$, both of shape $(1, 1, 5, 5)$) \item $\mbf{P}$ - fixed set of $k$ distinct rotations by a multiple of the $\frac{360^{\circ}}{k}$ angle, for $k = 32$ \item $\mbf{L}$ - as defined earlier \end{itemize}

 The layer performs $\mathrm{SFmatch}(d(x, y), \fpl)$ with every pixel $(x, y)$ of image $d$.
-This means that it matches the two rotated filters $g^0$ and $g^1$ with $(x, y)$ and takes the maximum across all the matches\footnote{a single number, not a pair of numbers, as in the chosen definition of match for convolutional $\fpl$.}.
-Intuitively this layer checks if the pixel has a sufficiently bright neighbourhood.
+This means that it matches the two rotated filters $g^0$ and $g^1$ with the $5\times5$ neighbourhood of $(x, y)$ and takes the maximum across all the matches\footnote{a single number, not a pair of numbers, as in the chosen definition of match for convolutional $\fpl$.}.
+Intuitively, this layer checks if pixels have adequately structured neighbourhoods.